 Professor Richard Broome FAHA, FRHSV is the author of fourteen books and many articles in Australian and Indigenous History.
-He lectured at La Trobe 1977-1981 before becoming a commissioned historian, writing Arriving (1984) and Coburg: Between Two Creeks (1987).
-He returned to La Trobe in 1987, being appointed Associate Professor in 1992.
-He served on the History Institute of Victoria for ten years, being President 1995-1996 was review editor for the Victorian Historical Journal for two years; consultant to the Royal Commission into Aboriginal Deaths in Custody (1991); authored brochures for the Aboriginal and Torres Strait Islander Commission, and for Year 12 students in partnership with the History Teachers' Association of Victoria.
-He was appointed Fellow of the Academy of the Humanities in 2006.
+He lectured at La Trobe from 1977-1981 before becoming a commissioned historian, writing Arriving (1984) and Coburg: Between Two Creeks (1987).
+He returned to La Trobe in 1987, being appointed Associate Professor in 1992, and Professor in 2009.
+He served on the History Institute of Victoria for ten years, being President 1995-1996.
+He was review editor for the Victorian Historical Journal for two years; consultant to the Royal Commission into Aboriginal Deaths in Custody (1991); authored brochures for the Aboriginal and Torres Strait Islander Commission, and texts for Year 12 students in partnership with the History Teachers' Association of Victoria.
+He was appointed a Fellow of the Academy of the Humanities in 2006.
 He was also co-editor of the journal Australian Historical Studies (2010-12).
 His book Aboriginal Victorians.
 A History since 1800 (2005) won the NSW Premier’s Prize in Australian History and the Victorian Community History Book Prize (2006-07).
 It was also short listed for the HREOC non-fiction prize (2005); and the Victorian Premier's non-fiction prize (2005).
 Aboriginal Australians.
 A History since 1788 published in three editions 1982, 1994 and 2001, was completely rewritten into a fourth edition in 2010, and the fifth edition is due in late 2019.